unik-name/docs.unikname.network/docs/sdk.md

 ## Client SDK

-Client SDK is a brand new product specifically developed for uns.network.
+Client SDK is a brand new product specifically developed for unikname.network.

 SDK is compatible with node projects and browsers.